Healthy Relationships: Balancing Independence And Partnership

 What is the relationship between independence and interdependence?

-Interdependence is the act of two or more individuals depending on each other.
-This can be a healthy dynamic in a relationship, so long as each individual has a strong sense of independence as well.
+Independence describes a person’s ability to navigate life on their own, while interdependence is the act of two or more individuals depending on each other.
+Interdependence can be a healthy dynamic in a relationship, so long as each individual has their own sense of independence as well.

 Why is independence important in relationships?